oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #24 January 2022
 Added in getting the mouse position when it is over the chart on visualise screen.
 Done for testing, will need to be changed back later.

+#27 January 2022
+Changed size for all screens.
+Added in getting coordianate when over the scatter chart using mouse position on the model in the annotation screen.